google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 ## The Payload Encryption

-Next let's look at how we can send a payload with a push message so that our when our web app receives a push message, it can access the data it receives.
+Next let's look at how we can send a payload with a push message so that when our web app receives a push message, it can access the data it receives.

 A common question that arises from any who's used other push services is why does the web push